hellsaur/Project-1/README.md

 I was thinking on doing key codes for the cars in the race. whenever a car goes past the finish line, an image of the racer will pop out.
 Also i want to use keyframes to make the cars look like they are actually running.
+To make the car reach the end point i was planning on relying the winner on reaching the finish line with actual pixels.
 Challenges i will think would be between the keycodes, keyframes and actually making the car go past the finish line.
-Also trying to make like a landing page for the game.
+ Also trying to make like a landing page for the game and trying to actually make the background image repeat somehow.

 ## Phases of Completion
 when one racer wins, a pop up of the racer will show up saying he won the race.